zdavison/deer/README.md

 - **Filesystem**: the agent can only write to its git worktree; the rest of the filesystem is read-only or inaccessible.
 - **Network**: outbound traffic is filtered through a domain allowlist; only explicitly permitted domains are reachable.
 - **Credentials**: API keys and OAuth tokens never enter the sandbox — a host-side MITM proxy intercepts requests to credentialed domains and injects auth headers transparently.
 By default this applies to `claude` keys/OAuth tokens only, but you can add additional ones if necessary.
-- **Environment**: on first run, deer scans your environment for vars that look like secrets (API keys, tokens, passwords, etc.) and asks you which ones to allow in the sandbox.
-Your choices are saved to `~/.local/share/deer/env-policy.json` and applied to every subsequent session.
+- **Environment**: on every run, deer scans your environment for vars that look like secrets (API keys, tokens, passwords, etc.).
+If any new unreviewed vars are detected, you're prompted to choose which to allow in the sandbox.
+Your choices are saved to `~/.local/share/deer/env-policy.json` and applied to every session.
+Previously reviewed vars won't trigger the prompt again unless new ones appear.
+You can revisit all decisions at any time with `deer env` or `deerbox env`.
 Vars managed by the auth proxy (`ANTHROPIC_API_KEY`, `CLAUDE_CODE_OAUTH_TOKEN`) are excluded from this check since they never reach the sandbox in plaintext regardless.

 ---